Frequently Asked Questions from students

 This is an online course.
 You are required to attend a face to face orientation meeting with an option for a face to face midterm meeting.
 All assignments and course activities are online.

 You are required to work a minimum of 150 hours over the semester at your internship.
 It is recommended that interns enroll in only 3 additional courses (9 hours) during a fall or spring internship or 1 additional course each session during a summer internship.

-You will need to apply to Sue Stewart, Internship Director to be approved to register for COMM 4390.
+You will need to apply to Michael Burns, Internship Director, to be approved to register for COMM 4390.
 The link to the application is here.